grip-on-software/monetdb-import/Database_structure.md

     -   **issue_id** - INT: Internal JIRA identifier. **There may be multiple rows with the same issue_id.**
     -   **changelog_id** - INT: Version number deduced from the
         changelog.
-The earliest version is has a changelog id of zero.
+The earliest version is has a changelog id of 0.
-    -   **key** - VARCHAR (Issue key): The JIRA issue key. **There may be multiple rows with the same key.**
+    -   **key** - VARCHAR(Issue key): The JIRA issue key. **There may be multiple rows with the same key.**
     -   **title** - VARCHAR(250): The human-readable title of the issue.
         Can be updated in changes.
     -   **type** - INT - reference to issuetype.id: The issue type
-        (Story, Bug, Use Case) as an internal JIRa identifier.
+        (Story, Bug, Use Case) as an internal JIRA identifier.
     -   **priority** - INT - reference to priority.id: The issue
         priority (Low, Medium High) as an internal scale.
     -   **resolution** - INT - reference to resolution.id: The issue
-        resolution (Fixed, Duplicate, Works as designed) as an internal JIRA identifier
+        resolution (Fixed, Duplicate, Works as designed) as an internal JIRA identifier.
-    -   **fixVersion** - INT - reference to fixversion.id: The earliest
+    -   **fixversion** - INT - reference to fixversion.id: The earliest
         version in which the issue is fixed as an internal JIRA identifier, or NULL if not provided.
     -   **bugfix** - BOOL: Whether this is a bugfix issue (possibly